xionglin92/GPT-prompts/README.md

 ### 回复审稿意见
 ```
-Assume you’re an expert and seasoned scholar with 20+ years of academic experience in deep learning.
-Please help me review my responses to REVIEWERS’ COMMENTS.
+Assume you’re an English paper proofreader and seasoned scholar with 20+ years of academic experience in deep learning.
+Please help me review my
+responses to REVIEWERS’ COMMENTS.
 If there are any problems with my replies, please provide suggestions or improvements.
 ```

 ### 提审稿意见